wwlib/react-graph-tool-example/README.md

 A react graph tool example (starting point).

-Tested with node version: v14.17.2
+Tested with node versions: v14.15.0, v14.17.2

+### TODO
+- replace mouse movment code with d3 events so d3-zoom will work
+- construct the svg "scene"" with d3 rather than using react components
+    - using react components works - good experiment - but rather stay in d3 world

 ## Available Scripts